-- Every worker should attend daily crew meetings (i.e. tail-gate, toolbox) at the beginning of their shift. - The purpose of the tail-gate meeting is to discuss and plan the work assignments for the day, and complete necessary documentation. - It also allows workers an opportunity to ask questions regarding their assigned tasks. - It is critical that all affected workers participate and contribute to the discussions at these planning sessions. - Taking the time to plan the job will save time and money, "Failing to plan is planning to fail". - It is the worker's responsibility to ensure that they have a clear understanding of assigned tasks including any hazards associated with the task. - Look at the 'Big Picture', discuss the over-all project and your role within it. - Note power lines, temporary roads, traffic patterns, pedestrian paths, material storage, equipment lay-down areas, and where other equipment is working. - Consider how your task may affect others, if others could be impacted by your assigned task discuss the issues with them and/or their foreman/supervisor. - What other vehicles, mobile plant or work equipment could be close by? - Look at where the other trades will be working later that day, week or month. - Decide where you will work, where you will pile, load and place materials. - Walk the jobsite; look for outbuildings, racks, and other obstructions that could interfere with your ability to operate safely. - Ensure that Alberta First Call has been notified and have marked underground services prior to disturbing the ground. - It is important to note that Alberta First Call doesn't locate any private services that might have been installed by the property owner or the municipality, water shutoffs and such might need be located by a private utility locater service. - Determine what equipment, tools and materials your task will require, and select proper equipment, material and tools. - Ensure there are no conflicts with others' tasks; if there are, alert your supervisor/foreman, so alternate arrangements can be made. - If transporting the equipment, determine whether a pilot vehicle(s) will be required and, if so, arrange for such.
+- Every worker should attend daily crew meetings (i.e. tail-gate, toolbox) at the beginning of their shift. - The purpose of the tail-gate meeting is to discuss and plan the work assignments for the day, and complete necessary documentation. - It also allows workers an opportunity to ask questions regarding their assigned tasks. - It is critical that all affected workers participate and contribute to the discussions at these planning sessions. - Taking the time to plan the job will save time and money, "Failing to plan is planning to fail". - It is the worker's responsibility to ensure that they have a clear understanding of assigned tasks including any hazards associated with the task. - Look at the 'Big Picture', discuss the over-all project and your role within it. - Note power lines, temporary roads, traffic patterns, pedestrian paths, material storage, equipment lay-down areas, and where other equipment is working. - Consider how your task may affect others, if others could be impacted by your assigned task discuss the issues with them and/or their foreman/supervisor. - What other vehicles, mobile plant or work equipment could be close by? - Look at where the other trades will be working later that day, week or month. - Decide where you will work, where you will pile, load and place materials. - Walk the jobsite; look for outbuildings, racks, and other obstructions that could interfere with your ability to operate safely. - Before you dig have underground services marked prior to disturbing the ground.
+Be aware some agents do not identify private utilities. - Determine what equipment, tools and materials your task will require, and select proper equipment, material and tools. - Ensure there are no conflicts with others' tasks; if there are, alert your supervisor/foreman, so alternate arrangements can be made. - If transporting the equipment, determine whether a pilot vehicle(s) will be required and, if so, arrange for such.